rhysdh540/BinaryClock/README.md

 project for ap computer science (shocking)

+## EPILEPSY WARNING IF YOU CHOOSE TOR TURN ON RAVE MODE

 JDK: azul zulu 19.0.1 (tested as far back as 11)

 icon credit (because i was told to):<br>